sharooqfarzeen/Local-Llama/README.md

 ---

 ### 2. Download Model Files
-The model files for Llama 3.2 can be downloaded from the following link:
+The model files for Llama 3.2 can be downloaded by following the instructions in the following link:
 [Download model files](https://github.com/ollama/ollama/blob/main/README.md)

 ---